Ski Holidays in April

 April ski holidays: al-fresco lunchesLunch is an important aspect of late season skiing in April and Zermatt offers some of the world’s best on-piste dining along with 365 days a year skiing!
 The resort's high altitude skiing (1,620m – 3,899m) and its glacier make it a safe bet for fantastic conditions and the slopes offer sunshine whether you are enjoying the run down the Klein Matterhorn or relaxing at the EisBar with a cold beer.
 There are a whole host of fantastic mountain restaurants in Zermatt but a visit to Chez Vrony for a plate of local charcuterie taken on their famous sundeck is a must.

 Other good late season ski resorts offering superb al-fresco dining experiences:

-Val d'Isere and Tignes in France have a good selection of restaurants.
-Read more: the best mountain restaurants in Val d'Isere and Tignes.
+- Val d'Isere and Tignes in France have a good selection of restaurants.
+Read more about them here.

 Verbier is also a great snow sure option for those who want to avoid longer transfers - the resort is less than 2 hours from Geneva airport.
 Verbier’s peak skiing is at 3,300m altitude and the prevalence for partying is spurred on by like minded holiday makers and seasonaires.
 The Hotel Farinet is a top après spot (complete with its sundeck) and the Pub Montfort puts on great spring BBQ’s.